Efinix-Inc/EmbeddedSystem-Solution/README.md

 ## Overview

-### Sapphire Soc Embedded Solution Platform
+### Embedded System Solution Platform

-The Sapphire Soc Embedded Solution platform is designed to support a diverse range of applications, particularly focusing on vision applications with integrated camera and display design.
+The Embedded Solution platform is designed to support a diverse range of applications, particularly focusing on vision applications with integrated camera and display design.
 It is compatible with both Titanium and Trion devices, ensuring flexibility and high performance.
 Key features include support Triple-Speed Ethernet MAC, providing high-speed Ethernet support.
 This platform offers a comprehensive suite of applications for embedded software, making it suitable for various use cases.
 This platform supports both Sapphire SoC as well as High-Performance Sapphire SoC.

 #### Sapphire SoC Top Module Block Diagram